Asbestos Contractor Los Angeles, CA

 (Main Service Areas: Malibu, Beverly Hills, Los Angeles)

 Asbestos is one of the most significant health hazards one can encounter in buildings.
 This mineral fiber is often used for insulation and as a fire retardant, as well as in a variety of manufactured goods.
-While its uses are many, it can be dangerous if the material is disturbed, damaged, or unsettled in some way, releasing particles into the air, and should be removed by a professional asbestos contactor in Los Angeles, CA. Common belief holds that the substance was banned by the United States in the late 70s; however, it was only phased out for certain uses, and indeed is still found in a variety of other uses today.
+While its uses are many, it can be dangerous if the material is disturbed, damaged, or unsettled in some way, releasing particles into the air, and should be removed by a professional Los Angeles, CA asbestos contactor.
+Common belief holds that the substance was banned by the United States in the late 70s; however, it was only phased out for certain uses, and indeed is still found in a variety of other uses today.
 What the concerned resident wants to look out for, however, are those instances where asbestos poses a risk to the health of those living or working near its presence.
 How to know when you have an asbestos problem?
 This page will provide some useful tips to watch out for, and should there be an issue, the asbestos contractors at Nielsen Environmental are here to take care of the problem promptly and efficiently.

 What is Asbestos?